 8. End plug (for saxophone)

 5. Wash out mouthpiece in warm water once a week

 1. All parts of woodwind instruments should be connected with a gentle twisting motion.
 This includes, mouthpieces to neckpieces and mouthpieces to barrels—never shove.

-2. Check that the ligature goes on correctly with large end going over mouthpiece first and the screws facing the right side.
+2. Check that the ligature goes on correctly.
+The large end goes over mouthpiece first and the screws face the right side.